SamatarMumin/csci3055u-project-template/README.md

 ## About the language

 > Kotlin is a statically typed programming language based around java virtual machine.
 A programming language suited towards Android developers helps for the building of apps.
+An functional language, it has smilarity to other programming languages.
+This language is very similar to the popular Java.
+With the given ability to compile javascript.
 Kotlin uses aggressive type interface, meaning it can tell what type of data a function is using based on the and how its being used.
-This language is very similar to the popular Java.
->

 ## History:
-> - Created by Jetbrains the founders of intelij, Kotlin was founded in 2011
+> - Created by Jetbrains the founders of Intelij, Kotlin was founded in 2011
 > - Name "Kotlin" comes from the island near St.Petersburg.
 > - One of the goals was to have a compile time that can rival Java
+>- Was officially released for android development in 2017
+>- Created to increase the sale and use of Intelij

 ## Interesting features:
 > - Kotlin is completely open source
 > - No Runtime overhead
 > - Contains its own Null safety
 > - Can complie JavaScript
->- Uses Java Class libraries
+>- Uses Java Class libraries and supports other tools

 ## About the syntax